Colonel (Ret.) Joseph Simonelli

 Col (Ret.)
 Joseph A. Simonelli, Jr.

 ommonly and affectionately called “COL Joe”, Colonel (Ret.)
-Joseph Simonelli joined Warrior Centric Health Care, LLC, where he is the vice president of sales, business development, and government affairs, after completing 30 years of uniformed service in a variety of leadership positions.
+Joseph Simonelli joined Warrior Centric Health Care, LLC, where he is the Director of Client Engagement and Project Management, after completing 30 years of uniformed service in a variety of leadership positions.

 He finished his Army career as the chief of staff of Arlington National Cemetery, our Nations’ most sacred shrine, laying to rest our Veterans with dignity and respect.
 After spending his last three years of active duty service caring for Veterans at the end of their lives, he looks forward to now being a major component in prolonging the lives our Veterans.

 He held a variety of leadership positions from small unit to the top levels of the Department of Defense.
 He was one of the most versatile officers in the Army.
 In addition to his operational assignments and deployments, he held positions of significant important: Personnel Distribution Officer and Assignment Officer in Human Resources Command; Staff Synchronization Officer for the $8B Theater High Altitude Area Defense (THAAD) in the Army Deputy Chief of Staff G-8 Programs; Senior Policy Officer in the Joint Staff Strategic Plans & Policy (J5); Garrison Commander (Mayor) of Fort Bliss, TX, one of the largest military installations in the Department of Defense; Director of House Affairs for the Secretary of Defense; and culminating as the Chief of Staff of Arlington National Cemetery.
 He is a Gulf War and Iraq War Veteran, participating in Operations Southern Watch, Northern Watch, and Iraqi Freedom, and is a service-disabled veteran.